Slave labor on United States military installations 1799–1863: Nature of the documents

 First most early employee records such as musters and payrolls were created solely for financial purposes and rarely identify race or enslaved status.
 For a good example of one that does see thumbnail of 1829 payroll for Pensacola Navy Yard.
 Most of these records, still must be viewed at the National Archives Washington D.C. as they have yet to be digitized or transcribed.
 There are large gaps in the documentation for instance payrolls for the Washington Navy Yard prior to 1840 are only available for the years 1808, 1811, 1819, and 1829 and just the 1808, 1811, and 1829 rolls explicitly list some employees as enslaved and slaveholders.
-As one expert on slavery in early Washington D.C. succinctly put it, the District's first leaders had "a knack for ignoring slaves in their correspondence."
+As one expert on slavery in early Washington, D.C., put it, the District's first leaders had "a knack for ignoring slaves in their correspondence."
 The surviving payroll and muster documents for Norfolk Navy Yard are even more meager with one roll from 1819 and a few separate payroll sheets from the 1840s, due to the destruction of early payroll and muster records in the Civil War.
-Second the majority of naval and army musters and payrolls have not survived, many sadly falling victim to time, neglect and fire.
-Third as criticism and objections to enslaved labor mounted, particularity after 1820, military officers and senior civilians who were slaveholders took full advantage of so-called "gentleman's agreements" in naval shipyards and army installations, by entering enslaved individuals (e.g. Michael Shiner, see Jan 1827 Washington Navy Yard muster of the ordinary, in thumbnail below.) on to military muster rolls as "ordinary seamen" or "common laborer" to avoid congressional oversight.
+Second, the majority of naval and army musters and payrolls have not survived, many sadly falling victim to time, neglect and fire.
+Third, as criticism and objections to enslaved labor mounted, particularity after 1820, military officers and senior civilians who were slaveholders took full advantage of so-called "gentleman's agreements" in naval shipyards and army installations, by entering enslaved individuals (e.g. Michael Shiner, see Jan 1827 Washington Navy Yard muster of the ordinary, in thumbnail below.) on to military muster rolls as "ordinary seamen" or "common laborer" to avoid congressional oversight.
 Most record keepers at these federal installations as slaveholders were not neutral.
 Another source of documentary evidence are the letters from installations commanders written specifically in response to inquiries from the Secretaries of the Army and Navy on questions of black employment for example, see 1808 letter of Commodore Thomas Tingey to Secretary of the Navy in thumbnail below and 1845 letter of Commodore Jesse Williamson to Secretary of the Navy, regarding enslaved labor at Norfolk Navy Yard.
 Lastly, there are autobiographical accounts of Charles Ball, Michael Shiner, George Teamoh, and Thomas Smallwood that chronicle what life was like for those enslaved on federal military installations.